Take the first step toward success

 Undecided Freshmen with clear business intent are also eligible.

 Absolutely not!
 Membership in a professional fraternity doesn't mean we cut out the fun!
-We're much more than a campus club - we host social events, formals, tailgates, intramural sports teams, road trips, etc....
-These are the experiences that make college memorable... along with developing lifelong friendships and nationwide contacts!
+We're much more than a campus club - we host social events, formals, tailgates, intramural sports teams, retreats, etc. These are the experiences that make college memorable... along with developing lifelong friendships and nationwide contacts!

-We only accept business related majors into our Fraternity.
-This means all Rutgers Business School students, Economics majors, and Human Resources & Labor Relations majors.
-Business related minors do not qualify.
-All of our resources are devoted to business and economics majors because we want each of members to have access to the highest quality of resources possible.
-This means that our interests are more closely tied and we have greater focus to support each other in achieving our goals.
+We only accept business-related majors into our Fraternity.
+This means all Rutgers Business School students, Economics majors, Environmental Economics majors, and Human Resources & Labor Relations majors.
+Business-related minors do not qualify.
+All of our resources are devoted to the business field because we want each of our members to have access to the highest quality of resources possible.
+This means that our interests are more closely tied and we have a greater focus to support each other in achieving our goals.

 There is no one single type of person that Delta Sigma Pi looks for.
 On the contrary, the Fraternity values diversity and welcomes individuality.
-You'll find that the brothers of Delta Sigma Pi range in all sorts of backgrounds, interests, and career aspirations.
-However, Delta Sigma Pi is for dedicated students who want to develop further within three areas: professional initiative, community service and social interaction.
+You will find that the brothers of Delta Sigma Pi range in all sorts of backgrounds, interests, and career aspirations.
+However, what strengthens the Fraternity is its unified interest in dedicated students who want to develop further within three areas: professional initiative, community service, and social interaction.
 We look for students who will maintain our professional image, as well as actively promote the goals of our Chapter and the Fraternity.

 Delta Sigma Pi has long taken a stand against hazing in any form.

-The possession, use and/or consumption of alcoholic beverages during any Fraternity event or pledge process whether local, regional, provincial, national or international in scope, or in any situation sponsored or endorsed by any chapter or by the Fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, college and university.
+The possession, use, and/or consumption of alcoholic beverages during any Fraternity event whether local, regional, provincial, national, or international in scope, or in any situation sponsored or endorsed by any chapter or by the Fraternity, must be in compliance with any and all applicable laws of the state, province, county, city, college, and university.